 a.
-For borrowers, where the aggregate exposure of the banking system is less than ₹5 crore:

-The Bank (USFBL) can provide CC/OD facilities without any restrictions placed vide this policy if the aggregate exposure of the banking system to that borrower is less than ₹5 crore.
+For borrowers, where the aggregate exposure of the banking system is less than ₹5 crore: The Bank (USFBL) can provide CC/OD facilities without any restrictions placed vide this policy if the aggregate exposure of the banking system to that borrower is less than ₹5 crore.
 However, the Bank (USFBL) must obtain an undertaking from such borrowers that they (the borrowers) shall inform the Bank (USFBL), if and when the credit facilities availed by them from the banking system becomes ₹5 crore or more.

-b.
-For borrowers, where the aggregate exposure of the banking system is ₹5 crore or more:

-i.
-If USFBL have a share of 10 per cent or more in the aggregate exposure of the banking system to such borrower USFBL can provide CC/OD facility without any restrictions placed vide this policy.

-ii.
-In case none of the banks has at least 10 per cent exposure, If USFBL have the highest exposure among CC/OD providing banks can provide such facility without any restrictions.

-iii.
-If USFBL exposure to a borrower is less than 10 per cent of the aggregate exposure of the banking system to that borrower, while credits are freely permitted, debits to the CC/OD account can only be for credit to the CC/OD account of that borrower with a bank that has 10 per cent or more of aggregate exposure of the banking system to that borrower.
+- b.
+For borrowers, where the aggregate exposure of the banking system is ₹5 crore or more: - i.
+If USFBL has a share of 10 per cent or more in the aggregate exposure of the banking system to such borrower, USFBL can provide CC/OD facility without any restrictions placed vide this policy. - ii.
+In case none of the banks has at least 10 per cent exposure, If USFBL has the highest exposure among CC/OD providing banks, can provide such facility without any restrictions. - iii.
+If USFBL exposure to a borrower is less than 10 per cent of the aggregate exposure of the banking system to that borrower, the USFBL can provide / maintain CC/OD to that borrower whereas credits are freely permitted, debits to that CC/OD account can only be for credit to the CC/OD account of that borrower with a bank (designated bank) that has 10 per cent or more of aggregate exposure of the banking system to that borrower.
 Funds will be remitted from these accounts to the said transferee CC/OD account at the frequency agreed between the bank and the borrower.
 Further, the credit balances in such collection accounts shall not be used for repayment of any credit facilities provided by the Bank (USFBL), or as collateral/ margin for availing any fund or non-fund based credit facilities.
-However, Bank (USFBL) can debit interest/ charges pertaining to the said CC/OD account and other fees/ charges before transferring the funds to the CC/OD account of the borrower with bank(s) having 10 per cent or more of the aggregate exposure.
-Also, If USFBL exposure to the borrower of less than 10 per cent of the aggregate exposure of the banking system can offer working capital demand loan (WCDL)/ working capital term loan (WCTL) facility to the borrower.

-iv.In case there is more than one bank including USFBL having 10 per cent or more of the aggregate exposure, the bank to which the funds are to be remitted may be decided mutually between the borrower and the USFBL.
+However, Bank (USFBL) can debit applicable interest/ charges pertaining to the said CC/OD account and other fees/ charges before transferring the funds to the CC/OD account of the borrower with bank(s) having 10 per cent or more of the aggregate exposure.
+Also, if exposure of USFBL to the borrower is less than 10 per cent of the aggregate exposure of the banking system, working capital demand loan (WCDL)/ working capital term loan (WCTL) facility can be offered to the borrower. - iv.
+In case there is more than one bank including USFBL having 10 per cent or more of the aggregate exposure, the bank to which the funds are to be remitted may be decided mutually between the borrower and the USFBL.